 The 1st cut was to establish the width of the dado.
 Then I reset to the fence and blade height to cut the depth.

 This mirror was so heavy it made me grunt when I lifted it, so I decided to reinforce the corners with floating tenons.

 I clamped the pieces together to add a little stability while I cut the mortises.

-Since band clamps are primarily useless tools I opted to attach some temporary clamping blocks with CA Glue.
-These blocks gave me something substantial to clamp to, and they don’t hide the miter on the outside corner like a band clamp does, so I can be sure the corners are tight on all visible edges.
+Since band clamps are primarily useless tools, I opted to attach some temporary clamping blocks with CA Glue.
+These blocks gave me something substantial to clamp to, and they don’t hide the miter on the outside corner as a band clamp does, so I can be sure the corners are tight on all visible edges.

 Marked them to length

 Cut them to length

 I added some pocket hole screws so I could secure the inner frame to the outer frame.
 This gave the whole piece some rigidity and strength to hold that large of a mirror.

 Then it was time for some assembly, for the inner frame, I just used some glue and brand nails.